frederickaplan/fdh/files/PART1/fdh-1-1.md

 - Digital Humaniites operate a complete restructuraiton of knowledge in the Humanities
 - Cultural Data is not like any other Data
 - Digital Humanities deals with Hyperobjects
-- Digitial Humanites studyng a new object is a domain of its own
+- Digitial Humanites, studyng a new kinds of objects, is a domain of its own